porsche-design-system/porsche-design-system/packages/components/src/components/overlay/banner/banner.design.md

 Use the cookie banner to inform about the usecase of cookies, e.g. users can gain access to more information (cookie policy or cookie settings) about.
+A cookie Banner can have up to two buttons.

 !!!
 Code Beispiel !!!